lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 * Show Related Posts data status

 == Upgrade Notice ==
-= 8.11.0 =
+= 8.12.1 =
-Massive page speed gains = 50% faster load times on your site!
+Introduces a brand-new unified Shareaholic Admin UI (in beta) and massive page speed gains = 50% faster load times on your site!
 This update also fixes issue with some themes rendering Shareaholic Apps multiple times.
 This one is a must upgrade!

 = 8.10.7 =
 W3C validation improvements